acidlabs/capistrano-rails/README.md

 cap [environment] deploy
 ```

+where *environment* is the environment to which you're going to deploy to.

 ## Requirements

-Depending on the stack you're going to use, you've too add some gems to your project's Gemfile.
+Depending on the stack you're going to use, you've to add some gems to your project's Gemfile.

 ```ruby
 ## Gemfile